-Whilst the data set suggests that the substances may have similar properties for acute toxicity and bacterial mutagenicity, these studies do not provide information on the developmental and reproductive toxicity properties of the Substance and source substance.
+Whilst the data set suggests that the substances may have similar properties for acute toxicity and bacterial mutagenicity, these studies do not provide information on the developmental toxicity properties of the Substance and source substance.
+Accordingly, these information are not considered as relevant to support the prediction of all the endpoints under consideration.

-Predictions from (Q)SAR models may be of value in supporting read-across approaches, providing that the applicability domain of the models are appropriate8.
+Predictions from (Q)SAR models may be of value in supporting read-across approaches, providing that the applicability domain of the models are appropriate.
 However considering the complexity and amount of information needed from various function and parameters to evaluate endpoints such as reproductive or developmental toxicity, it is likely that QSAR predictions alone do not establish that structurally similar substances have similar properties for these endpoints.